zuvaai/zuva-examples/README.md

-# DocAI Examples
+# Zuva API Examples

-This repository contains a collection of example code for Zuva DocAI.
+This repository contains a collection of example code for Zuva.